rockhowse/CrowStorm/README.md

 sudo apt-get install google-perftools

-Cmake expects the library to be named "libtcmalloc.so" exactly, pop in symlink sudo ln -s /usr/lib/libtcmalloc.so.4.2.6 /usr/lib/libtcmalloc.so
+Cmake expects the library to be named "libtcmalloc.so" exactly, pop in symlink:
+sudo ln -s /usr/lib/libtcmalloc.so.4.2.6 /usr/lib/libtcmalloc.so

 ### openssl (v1.0.2g-1)